 The feelings of animals

 The vegetarian philosophy believes that livestock production implies torturing animals.
-They believe that one should not engage in or cause any unnecessary suffering to any animal.
+It believes that one should not engage in or cause any unnecessary suffering to any animal.

 There are laws against murder among people, even punishable by death.
 But for non-human animals, however, we act differently, especially against those having profitable skins or meat, or those that are often used as “guinea pigs” in laboratory tests.
 Sometimes, these animals seem to have no right to life and they are just considered one more product of or for human consumption.